Buffalo Wild Wings Smashed Burgers

 Thank you to Buffalo Wild Wings for the invite and the staff at their Dolphin Mall location; everyone was great.

-P.S.: I did not forget to mention the Bacon Hatch Chile Burger’s accompanying side.
-It came with Buffalo Chicken Tots.
+Also, I did not forget to mention the Bacon Hatch Chile Burger‘s accompanying side—Buffalo Chicken Tots.
 It’s just that we were down for the count after the burgers.

 Buffalo Wild Wings' VP of Culinary Jamie Carawan

-After trying the new Buffalo Wild Wings burgers, I asked if it would be cool to send a few questions to Jamie Carawan, their V.P. of Culinary.
+After trying the new Buffalo Wild Wings burgers, I asked if it would be cool to send Jamie Carawan, their VP of Culinary, a few questions.
 They answered, “NO!”
 Just kidding, he did answer my questions.
-I’m happy to announce they’re committed to the fresh beef smashed burger.
+I’m happy to announce they’re committed to fresh beef smashed burgers.

-QBurger Beast: Tell us a bit about your burger background.
-Are you a lifelong burger fan?
+Q—Burger Beast: Tell us a bit about your burger background.
+Have you been a lifelong burger fan?

 AChef Jamie Carawan: I gotta admit.
 I’m obsessed with burgers.
 I have developed burgers for a while; I can’t lie.
 I have stayed up at night thinking about the perfect burger.
 The toppings, the bun, the grind, the patty.
 It all has to work in unison to deliver a burger experience.